Botanical Name: Cnicus benedictus L, Centaurea benedicta.

 Description: Blessed thistle is an annual hairy plant that can grow up to 70 cm in height.
 It has a branchy pentagonal stalk, and the leaves are lanceolate with a spiny edge.

-The numerous flowers are yellow and are arranged in a head at the tip of the stem.
+The numerous flowers are yellow and are arranged in a crown at the tip of the stem.
 The plant blooms from May to August.

 Therapeutic Uses, Benefits and Claims of Blessed Thistle